NRT System Architecture

 Note

-Note that one static landcover file for testing currently lives on the EIS-SMCE S3 public bucket (TODO address), as the GitHub Actions runner does not have permission to read landcover data from our private MAAP S3 bucket.
+Note that one static landcover file for testing currently lives on the EIS-SMCE S3 public bucket s3://eis-fire-public, as the GitHub Actions runner does not have permission to read landcover data from our private MAAP S3 bucket.

 schedule-{region}-nrt-v3